pypyjs/pypyjs/CONTRIBUTING.rst

     `./deps/pypy/rpython/translator/platform/emscripten_platform/`.
   * An rpython JIT backend that emits asmjs at runtime:
     `./deps/pypy/rpython/jit/backend/asmjs/`.
-  * A "js" builtin module for the resulting interperter, to allow interaction with the host javascript environment:
+  * A "js" builtin module for the resulting interpreter, to allow interaction with the host javascript environment:
     `./deps/pypy/pypy/module/js/`.